 Then cut that leaf in to smaller pieces a few inches long.
 Note: It’s very important to keep track of which end was the bottom!
 They won’t grow if you put the top end down in the soil 🙂 Just line them up on a table.

 Let the cut leaf callus over for a few days, then plant each cutting with the bottom end down in well-draining soil.
-They’ll begin to root, but it can take a month or so to root and then another month to get new leaf growth.
-Like I said earlier in the post, this method definitely takes patience!
+They’ll begin to root, but it can take a month or so to root and then another month or more to get new leaf growth.